We are a responsible business and investor

 The Modern Slavery Act Statement can be found here.

 Cyber threats facing industry and supply chains are continuing to grow and evolve at a rapid rate, even more so during COVID-19.
 Arrow manages this growing threat by having a robust information security framework aligned to the international standard for information security – ISO 27001, which is commensurate with a group of our size and the highly regulated sector in which we operate.

-The board and senior management are committed to a sustainable tax strategy which embeds core principles of integrity, compliance and the discouragement of aggressive tax avoidance policies.
+We are committed to a sustainable tax strategy which embeds core principles of integrity, compliance and the discouragement of aggressive tax avoidance policies.
 The tax strategy is aligned to the broader vision and values of the Group and includes ensuring that all taxes are paid where they fall due, and full compliance with applicable legislative and governance requirements.
 The Group’s effective tax rate is reflective of the profit mix and tax rates in the jurisdictions in which it operates.
 The Group publishes its tax strategy on its website, which clearly sets out the aim of managing its tax affairs in a responsible and transparent manner, meeting all reporting and notification obligations and working closely with the tax authorities in the countries in which it is a taxpayer.
 The tax strategy can be found here.

 |Number of cases of confirmed financial crime and corruption||No confirmed cases|

 |% of the top 25 suppliers who participated in the modern slavery act questionnaire process||100|